ykfq/nginx-with-stream/README.md

-# Run nginx adnd ssr using docker-compose
+# Run nginx and ssr using docker-compose
 > Note: This repo is for CentOS 7.x only.

 ## nginx-with-stream